CodePushGo/website/src/content/blog/en/common-cicd-bottlenecks-in-ota-pipelines.md

 Tackling CI/CD bottlenecks is crucial for ensuring smooth OTA delivery.
 Streamlined pipelines can lead to impressive results, such as 95% of active users receiving updates within 24 hours, a 5MB bundle downloading in just 114ms, and an average API response time of 434ms [\[1\]](https://capgo.app/).

-> "Capgo is a smart way to make hot code pushes" [\[1\]](https://capgo.app/)
+> "CodePushGo is a smart way to make hot code pushes" [\[1\]](https://capgo.app/)

-Capgo's implementation across 750 apps with over 23.5 million updates [\[1\]](https://capgo.app/) highlights the potential savings - up to $26,100 over five years - when using efficient OTA update systems.
+CodePushGo's implementation across 750 apps with over 23.5 million updates [\[1\]](https://capgo.app/) highlights the potential savings - up to $26,100 over five years - when using efficient OTA update systems.
 To achieve this, effective CI/CD management focuses on:

 -   **Automated workflows** to reduce manual tasks
 -   **Delta updates** to limit bandwidth usage